rethinkdb/horizon/GETTING-STARTED.md

 ## Starting Horizon Server

+We now need to start Horizon Server.
+Running `hz serve` does three main things:

-From here, we now need to start the Horizon Server to both serve your static files as well as start the Node application which serves the Horizon Client API and connects to RethinkDB.
+1. Starts the Horizon Server node app which serves the Horizon Client API / WebSocket endpoint.
+1. Serves the `horizon.js` client library.
+1. Serves everything in the `dist` folder, _if it exists in the current working directory_.

+Normally, running `hz serve` requires a running instance of RethinkDB as well as pre-created tables in your RethinkDB instance.

 Luckily, running `hz serve --dev` has all that covered for you.
 Here's a comparison of what happens with and without `--dev`: